 The election of November 6th seems to have proved, 10 years later, some of the points made in the book.

-The writers argued that even though the George McGovern campaign had been defeated by a huge margin in the 1972 election it had overperformed among certain groups: minorities, working and single women, the college educated and skilled professionals — and that those groups would represent a majority of the electorate in the future.
+The writers argued that even though the George McGovern campaign had been defeated by a huge margin in the 1972 election it had over–performed among certain groups: minorities, working and single women, the college educated and skilled professionals — and that those groups would represent a majority of the electorate in the future.

 Minority voters went from being 26% in 2008 to 28% in 2012.
 This proved to be an unpleasant surprise to the Romney campaign.
 They had expected the minority vote to remain at the same level and had hoped to mobilize enough white voters through subtle and sometimes not so subtle cues appealing to racial resentment to win the election.